ocupop/hawaiitax/src/_staff/terence-mott.md

 name: Terence Mott
 job_title: Accounting Manager
 bio_html: >-
-  <p>Terence Mott is a CPA (HI) with just under ten years in public accounting.
+  <p><strong>Hometown: </strong>Makiki, Hawaii</p><p><strong>Education:
+  </strong>University of Hawaii&mdash;Manoa, Master of Business Administration
-  Born and raised in Makiki, he most recently came from a local CPA firm where audited clients in a variety of industries including; Not-for-Profits, Charter Schools, Healthcare, Construction, Manufacturing, Retail, and Employee Benefit Plans.
-He is a graduate from both UH Manoa and UH West Oahu where he received his MBA and Bachelors in Accounting, respectively.
-Terence serves as the Treasurer of the Retail Merchants of Hawaii, a not-for-profit that advocates for the retail industry in Hawaii.
-Terence spends his free time walking his golden retriever and watching or playing soccer.</p>
+  in Accounting</p><p><strong>Experience:</strong> Prior to joining the HiAccounting team, Terence worked at a local CPA firm where he audited clients in various industries, including: not-for profit, charter schools, healthcare, construction, manufacturing, retail, and employee benefit plan.
+Terence also serves as the Treasurer of the Retail Merchants of Hawaii, a not-for profit that advocates for the retail industry in Hawaii.
+He has taught as a Lecturer at the University of Hawaii &ndash; West Oahu and is an integral part of HiAccounting&rsquo;s internal training programs.</p><p><strong>Fun Fact:</strong> Terence speaks Japanese and participates in traditional tea ceremonies.</p>
 email: terence@hi-accounting.com
 linkedin: 'https://www.linkedin.com/in/terence-mott-06584387/'
 profile_image: /uploads/terence.jpg